Bronchial tumors

 Chemotherapy in bronchial tumors

 Chemotherapy is an injectable medicine or combination of chemicals used to inhibit or delay the growth of malignant cells.
-Chemotherapy may be used to treat big squamous cell tracheal tumours that cannot be surgically removed, usually in conjunction with radiation therapy.
+Chemotherapy may be used to treat big squamous cell tracheal tumors that cannot be surgically removed, usually in conjunction with radiation therapy.

 Scan the code